 Here are some of the reasons why mediation works:

-4. Custody.
-The child's "best interests determines legal and physical custody.
-There are a myriad of factors Courts look at in determining custody, and a highly experienced divorce mediator knows how to facilitate that conversation.
+The child’s “best interests determines legal and physical custody.
+There are a myriad of factors Courts look at in determining child custody, and a highly experienced divorce mediator knows how to facilitate that conversation.